mhingston/bot/docs/developments/autohotkey-api-reference.md

 # AutoHotkey API Reference (for Inspiration)

 AutoHotkey is a powerful automation scripting language for Windows that provides many additional features beyond basic mouse and keyboard control.
-The following APIs serve as a reference for potential future enhancements to `@tego/bot`:
+The following APIs serve as a reference for potential future enhancements to `Tego Bot`:

 ## Window Management